SoftwareEngineeringToolDemos/ICSE-2011-UMLsec/build-vm/VM_Essential/README_GetStart.txt

 UMLseCh Static Check - Secure Dependency

-Demo examples of this function  are in Desktop\UMLsec\UMLsec Examples\UMLseCh Static Check Examples\
+Demo examples of this function  are in Desktop\UMLsec Examples\UMLseCh Static Check Examples\

 (* some of the following words are quoted from the tool's website)